hellmarbecker/blog/_posts/2024-10-06-table-based-lookups-in-imply-polaris.markdown

 So, when ingesting the data from _all.csv_ into table _countries_:

-- Make sure that I lock every column into a declaration as string.
+- Make sure to lock every column into a declaration as string.
 In Polaris, by default all table columns have a type of `Auto`, but you can override this by declaring the respective column explicitly.

 <img src="/assets/2024-10-06-01-string-columns.png" width="30%" />